QuietNoize/-FREE-Quake-Like-Light-Flicker-for-Unity/README.md

 2. Optionally assign a preset or use a custom pattern string
 3. Tune Max Intensity and Step Interval to shape the effect

-## Render Pipeline Support
+## Render Pipeline Compatibility
-- Supported: URP, HDRP
+This asset is designed for **URP and HDRP**.

+### Lens Flare Compatibility
+The flicker system uses Unity’s Lens Flare components, which behave differently across render pipelines:

-- Not officially supported: Built-in Render Pipeline
+- Built-in Render Pipeline uses legacy `LensFlare`
+- URP/HDRP use `LensFlareComponentSRP`

-Built-in Render Pipeline is not supported due to differences in lighting and rendering APIs.
-Supporting Built-in RP would require modifying the core implementation
+Because of these differences, Built-in Render Pipeline is not supported out of the box.
+To use it in Built-in RP, you must modify the implementation to replace SRP lens flare handling with legacy `LensFlare` logic.

 ## Notes
 - Updates continuously during runtime